smu-cs-3353/22s-pa01-sussybaka/README.md

 # Algorithm Analysis

-The algorithm performance analysis will examine how each of the three algorithms performs, and how they compare against each other.
+This section will examine how each of the three algorithms performs, and how they compare against each other.

 ## Analysis Setup